Unknowns of the new virus make global quarantines a struggle

 South Sudan, with one of the world’s most fragile health systems following a five-year civil war, recently celebrated the installment of a single thermal scanner at the arrival area of its airport in its capital, Juba.

-AP writers Rod McGuirk in Canberra, Australia; Mari Yamaguchi in Tokyo; Eileen Ng in Kuala Lumpur, Malaysia; Niniek Karmini in Jakarta, Indonesia; Cara Anna in Johannesburg, South Africa; Amy Taxin in Riverside, California; Peter Orsi in Mexico City; Scott Smith in Caracas, Venezuela; Danica Kirka in London; Elaine Ganley in Paris; Colleen Barry in Milan, Italy; and Ciaran Giles in Madrid contributed to this report.
+AP writers Rod McGuirk in Canberra, Australia; Mari Yamaguchi in Tokyo; Eileen Ng in Kuala Lumpur, Malaysia; Niniek Karmini in Jakarta, Indonesia; Cara Anna in Johannesburg, South Africa; Amy Taxin in Riverside, California; Peter Orsi in Mexico City; Scott Smith in Caracas, Venezuela; Danica Kirka in London; Elaine Ganley in Paris; Colleen Barry in Milan, Italy; Ciaran Giles in Madrid; and Mike Corder in The Hague contributed to this report.